didoesdigital/typey-type-cli/README.md

 - `lesson-overview.html` (more details below)
 - `words.txt` (more details below)

 In rare cases, you may also create a lesson-hints dictionary, but that's usually not necessary.
-For examples of that, see the meta files for one of these lessons: numbers, steno party tricks, markdown, or medical-prefixes.
+For examples of that, see `sourceDictionariesIndex.json` and the meta files for one of these lessons: numbers, steno party tricks, markdown, or medical-prefixes.
 It's a last resort, try to avoid it.

 ### Lesson meta files